Antimicrobial resistance: Policies

 According to World Health Organization, policymakers can help tackle resistance by strengthening resistance-tracking and laboratory capacity and by regulating and promoting the appropriate use of medicines.
-Policymakers and industry can help tackle resistance by: fostering innovation and research and development of new tools; and promoting cooperation and information sharing among all stakeholders.
+Policymakers and industry can help tackle resistance by: fostering research and development of new tools and promoting cooperation and information sharing among all stakeholders.

-The U.S. government continues to prioritize AMR mitigation through policy and legislation.
-In 2023, the National Action Plan for Combating Antibiotic-Resistant Bacteria (CARB) 2023-2028 was released, outlining strategic objectives for reducing antibiotic-resistant infections, advancing infection prevention, and accelerating research on new antibiotics.
-The plan also emphasizes the importance of improving antibiotic stewardship across healthcare, agriculture, and veterinary settings.

-Furthermore, the PASTEUR Act (Pioneering Antimicrobial Subscriptions to End Upsurging Resistance) has gained momentum in Congress.
-If passed, the bill would create a subscription-based payment model to incentivize the development of new antimicrobial drugs, while supporting antimicrobial stewardship programs to reduce the misuse of existing antibiotics.
-This legislation is considered a critical step toward addressing the economic barriers to developing new antimicrobials.

 Policy evaluation

 Measuring the costs and benefits of strategies to combat AMR is difficult and policies may only have effects in the distant future.
 In other infectious diseases this problem has been addressed by using mathematical models.
 More research is needed to understand how AMR develops and spreads so that mathematical modelling can be used to anticipate the likely effects of different policies.